New Jersey Divorce: Spousal Support

 Limited Duration Alimony

 As its name implies, limited duration alimony is paid only for a specific period of time.
 This form of alimony is typically awarded following the dissolution of a brief marriage.
 New Jersey currently does not allow lump sum alimony, a type of alimony in which the spouse receives all of his or her support in the form of one lump sum payment.
-If you would like to learn more about the different types of alimony, or which one you may be entitled to, please contact New Jersey alimony lawyer Frank Tournour today.

-Enforcement and Modification of Alimony
+Enforcement And Modification Of Alimony

 We can also help you if you’ve been ordered to pay alimony but have undergone a change in your living situation since your divorce.
 A family court may reduce the amount of alimony you owe if: